anandijain/tinycnc/README.md

 todo:
 * microstepping and try the quieter drivers
 * add little metal clamps to hold paper down instead of using tape
+* make the pen holder even longer (closer to ground to improve deflection)